httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 times in a request.
 For header compression purposes, it might be advantageous to split lists into multiple instances.

-The first certificate in the list SHOULD directly certify the end-entity certificate provided in the `Client-Cert` header; each following certificate SHOULD directly certify the one immediately preceding it.
+The first certificate in the list directly certifies the end-entity certificate provided in the `Client-Cert` header; each following certificate directly certifies the one immediately preceding it.
 Because certificate validation requires that trust anchors be distributed independently, a certificate that specifies a trust anchor MAY be omitted from the chain, provided that the server is known to possess any omitted certificates.

-However, for maximum compatibility, servers SHOULD be prepared to handle potentially extraneous certificates and arbitrary orderings.

 ## Processing Rules